 In Canada in 1665, June had turned into July, bringing maturing crops and an abundance of wild berries.
 In the fields, men worked with oxen, pulling up stumps, harrowing new land.
 Their wives guarded them with muskets at the ready.
 The days were hot and long.
 In Québec, people adjusted to the influx from France—mostly young men.
 Mothers and fathers kept a close eye on their daughters.
 More ships were expected.

 On July 16, the Marie-Thérèse, having left Le Havre on May 10, sailed into port.
-It was captained be the Sieur Poullet (Puet) a frequent visitor to the colony who, in addition to bringing supplies, had two welcome cargos—twelve horses sent the new Intendant, Jean Talon, who was yet to arrive and eight filles du roi.
+It was captained be the Sieur Poullet (Puet) a frequent visitor to the colony who, in addition to bringing supplies, had two welcome cargoes—twelve horses sent by the new Intendant, Jean Talon, who was yet to arrive and eight filles du roi.

 One is tempted to paraphrase Henri IV by writing: “A better life in Canada is worth a Mass.”

 This post is one of over 500 informative, well-written articles we have made available to you on this site.

 We’ve contributed to your writing success; now we ask you to contribute to the expansion of the memoir conversation.

 By reposting this article on your blog or website or reposting on your favorite social media, you will inform your fellow memoir writers of the programs and services—many for free like the blogs—that are available at TheMemoirNetwork.com.